 It's been some time since we've had any major news about oil size.
-Over the past decade or so, the significant changes for gilding adhesives include the re-formulation of LeFranc & Bourgeois 12-hour oil size, and the introduction of Dux quick and oil-based sizes, which function like the old Rolco sizes.
+Over the past decade, significant changes for gilding adhesives include the re-formulation of LeFranc and Bourgeois' 12-hour oil size, and the introduction of Dux quick and oil-based sizes, which function like Rolco sizes.

-So it's with excitement that we announce a gilding size we are now bringing to the U.S. market.
+It's with excitement that we announce a gilding size we are now bringing to the US market.
 This size is produced in Italy for Giusto Manetti Battiloro of Florence.
 Manetti's oil size was formulated in 2001 to match the strict quality standards Manetti applies to its gold leaf.

-Manetti oil size is available in 3-hour and 12-hour formulas.
-These are made from a combination of high quality resins and turpentine that flows out well and levels nicely.
+Manetti oil size is available in three-hour and 12-hour formulas.
+These are made from a combination of high-quality resins and turpentine that flows out well and levels nicely.

-Manetti's 12-hour size has been used in a number of noteworthy outdoor projects.
-In 2016 this 12 hour size was used by Carolina Izzo on the multi-karat ceiling of the Bishop Selwyn Chapel of the Holy Trinity Cathedral in Auckland, New Zealand.
-In 2017 master gilder Michael Kramer of The Gilders' Studio Inc. used the 12-hour size on several large exterior fiberglass lions for the MGM Hotel and Casino in Cotai, China.
+Manetti's 12-hour size has been used in several noteworthy outdoor projects.
+In 2016, this 12-hour size was used by Carolina Izzo on the multi-karat ceiling of the Bishop Selwyn Chapel of the Holy Trinity Cathedral in Auckland, New Zealand.
+In 2017, master gilder Michael Kramer of The Gilders' Studio Inc. used the 12-hour size on several large exterior fiberglass lions for the MGM Hotel and Casino in Cotai, China.
 Kramer had accelerated testing conducted on the Manetti 12-hour size to make sure it would last over time and meet his stringent requirements.
-Kramer said that the Manetti 12-hour size held up extremely well during testing.
-In his opinion, performance-wise "it's like the old LeFranc 12-hour size."
+Kramer said the Manetti 12-hour size held up extremely well during testing.
+In his opinion, performance-wise, "it's like the old LeFranc 12-hour size."
 When properly applied, both produce a radiant gilded finish.

 Both sizes should be stirred to combine all components.
-The $\underline{\text{3-hour}}$ and $\underline{\text{12-hour}}$ sizes can be combined to achieve intermediate tack times and open gilding times.
+The three-hour and 12-hour sizes can be combined to achieve intermediate tack times and open gilding times.
 Both sizes can be used for interior and exterior projects.